fr123k/pulumi-wireguard-aws/README.md

 * securing the ssh port with wireguard VPN (optional default is true)
 * make the email sending via Mailjet optional and pass it from outside the wireguard module
 * first draft implementation to build an aws AMI image with pulumi
+* the ssh keys are generated in memory and not written to disk

 # Todos